-This youtube video introduces the first step of a homebrew CPU project.
+This video introduces the first milestone for our homebrew CPU project.

 The plan is to design a homebrew CPU just capable enough to build and play some basic games.

 So to get started we’re going to use simple components to playback a sequence of commands to an LCD character display module.